mysql/mysql-utilities/doc/man/mysqldbimport.rst

 The :option:`--new-storage-engine` and :option:`--default-storage-engine`
 options apply to all tables in the operation.

-The permitted values for the :option:`--format` and :option:`--import` options are case insensitive.
-The option also permits the user to specify a prefix for a valid value.
-For example, --format=g will specify the grid format.
-An error will be generated if a prefix matches more than one valid value.
+For the :option:`--format` and :option:`--import` options, the permitted values are not case sensitive.
+In addition, values may be specified as any unambiguous prefix of a valid value.
+For example, :option:`--format=g` specifies the grid format.
+An error is generated if a prefix matches more than one valid value.

 EXAMPLES
 --------